 Why you should get Capital One Quicksilver

-This card will appeal to much the same audience as the Chase Freedom Unlimited card with no annual fee, an achievable sign-up bonus, the same cash rewards rate on purchases and a long introductory APR period.
-But this card does offer a fixed balance transfer fee and perks for international travelers, since there’s no foreign transaction fee.
+This card appeals to much of the same audience as the Chase Freedom Unlimited due to its lack of an annual fee, an achievable welcome bonus, the same flat rewards rate and a long introductory APR period on purchases.
+However, there are a few reasons to pick this credit card over the Chase Freedom Unlimited.

-Travelers will like this card.
-Besides the zero foreign transaction fee, this card offers a complimentary concierge service to help you arrange dining, entertainment and travel, along with 24-hour travel assistance services to get an emergency replacement card and a cash advance and travel accident insurance.
+Travelers will like this rewards credit card.
+Besides the fact you’ll never pay a foreign transaction fee for purchases made abroad, the Capital One Quicksilver offers a complimentary concierge service to help you arrange dining, entertainment and travel, along with 24-hour travel assistance services to get an emergency replacement card.
+You’ll also qualify for travel accident insurance as a cardholder.

-Capital One Quicksilver rewards can be redeemed in four different ways: paper check, statement credit, apply it to a recent purchase you made with your card or spend the reward on a variety of gift cards.
+Capital One Quicksilver rewards can be redeemed in four different ways—paper check, statement credit, coverage of a recent purchase you made with your card or a variety of gift cards.
 You can redeem rewards for any amount at any time.